 be forwarded with the letter advising them of the testing accommodations

 1. After an applicant has been found eligible to take an

-examination, he/she will receive an admittance ticket, which contains
+exam, they will receive an admittance ticket, which contains

 not write anything on the ticket and all applicants are required to